-Low rise jeans are not new on the fashion front.
+Low cut denim pants are not new on the fashion front.
 "Hipsters" in the

 1970's were very popular.
 Fashion trends come and go and then they